bseltz-cohesity/scripts/python/agentCertificateCheck/README.md

 * -w, --excludewindows: (optional) skip windows sources
 * -x, --expirywarningdate: (optional) default is '2023-06-01 00:00:00'

+## What Does Unknown Mean

+There are several failure modes that can result in a lack of response or lack of details returned for an agent, resulting in 'unknown' in the script output.

 ## The Python Helper Module - pyhesity.py